JetBrains/teamcity-documentation/topics/managing-subscription-and-resources.md

 * The __Committers Report__ tab shows statistics of active committers, who actively contribute to the source code, and users with a free license, who have authored less than 10 commits during the last 30 days.
 * The __Build Credits__ tab shows all operations with acquiring and spending credits, in a table or chart view.
 * The __Storage__ tab shows trends of used artifact storage and data transfer capacity.

+## Managing Cloud Account Administrators

+System Administrators can assign a user to a _Cloud Account Administrator_ role in __Administration | Cloud Account Administrators__.
+Such a user will be granted access to the __Subscription & Resources__ page and will be able to exchange build credits for cloud resources.
+Roles can be unassigned anytime.